To what extent is Pope Paul IV’s « Cum ex apostolatus officio » still in effect?

 6° If any of all the other disciplinary laws, which were in force up to now, be not contained either explicitly or implicitly in the Code, it is to be said to have lost all force, unless it be found in approved liturgical books, or a law be of divine, positive or natural right.

-But whether this papal law was abrogated by subsequent legislation is another question.
+But whether this papal constitution in n.
+6, was abrogated or obrogated by subsequent legislation is another question.

 ___________________________________